fltk/fltk/test/README-unittests.txt

 HOW TO CREATE A NEW UNIT TEST
 -----------------------------

-    1) Create your new test/unittest_xxx.cxx file (or use an existing one)
+    1) Create your new test/unittest_xxx.cxx file (or copy an existing one)

     2) In your new cxx file, define a class derived from Fl_Group for your test (e.g. Ut_Test_Foo).